noahsmiths/orientation/docker/0_docker.md

 And there you have it, your Dockerfile is done and you're ready to build your image!

 ## Building an Image
 Just a quick recap: We just finished the Dockerfile stage, meaning we can now build an image from it.
-After that, we'll have a usable image from which we'll be able to start a container, and see our app in action!
+After that, we'll have a usable image from which we'll be able to start a container, and see our program in action!

-Luckily, at this point all that's left is a few commands.
+At this point, all we have left are docker commands.
 The first one we'll need is `docker build`, which will use our Dockerfile to create an useable Docker image.
 To do this, go to your terminal and make sure you're in the same directory as your Dockerfile.

 The `docker build` command only requires one argument: The directory containing our Dockerfile.
 Since we just navigated our terminal to the same directory as the Dockerfile, we can use `.` to denote our current directory.

 However, there are some other optional arguments we can pass, which will make our lives a lot easier down the road.
-For the sake of this example, we'll use the `--tag` argument, which allows us to specify a tag, or a name, for our image.
+For the sake of this example, we'll use the `--tag` flag, which allows us to specify a tag, or a name, for our image.
 The tag I'll use here is `my_server`.

 All of these together result in this command: